 Strong verbal communication forms the foundation of our quality practice, effectively supporting our open-door policy.
 The key people provide regular opportunities for families to discuss their child's progress and development.
 These discussions may take place in pre-school, at the beginning or end of a session, via e-mail or telephone.
-The manager is also contactable at all times via the setting's mobile phone to provide support and advice.

-Children's' learning experiences are recorded in their electronic Learning Journeys which includes observations, assessments, photographs of their learning experiences.
+Children's' learning experiences are recorded in their individual Learning Journeys which include observations, assessments, photographs and creative work.
 Further details regarding the contents of Learning Journeys are detailed in the Identification and Early Intervention section.

-A meeting may be arranged with a child's parents/carers, the settings' SENCO's and other professionals to identify and implement specific support, advice and resources to support special educational needs and/or disabilities.
-This may lead to the completion of an Individual Education Plan (IEP), an All About me or an Educational Health Care Plan.
+A meeting may be arranged with a child's parents/carers, the setting's SENCO's and other professionals to identify and implement specific support, advice and resources to support special educational needs and/or disabilities.
+This may lead to the completion of a Individual Education Plan (IEP), an All About me or an Educational Health Care Plan.